 These predictions are based on extrapolations of technologies that exist already now.
 Today's computers have sufficient power to perform at the insect brain level but this is changing quickly.
 The actual dates are disputable but the trends are clear.
-It is impossible to predict what will happen once computers will become smarter than man and will start making discoveries fulfilling their own curiosity.
-Although there are many books claiming that artificial systems will never be able to compete with humans in making discoveries (cf. [4]) they are based on misunderstandings and wishful thinking rather than on real technological barriers.
-Arguments based on Gödel theorem are frequently used to show that there will be some questions related to their own formal specification that machines would not be able to answer.
-Human brains are also not capable of answering questions related to their own specification and even much simpler questions are simply to complex for us to answer.
-Such theorems simply prove that it is impossible to build a machine which will know everything, but do not place any limits on the level of intelligence that the machines may achieve.
+It is impossible to predict what will happen once computers will become smarter than man and will start making discoveries to fulfill their own curiosity.
+Although there are many books claiming that artificial systems will never be able to compete with humans in making discoveries (cf. [5]) they are based on misunderstandings and wishful thinking rather than on real technological barriers.
+Arguments based on Gödel theorem are frequently used, but all they show is that there will be some questions related to formal specification of deterministic computer, that this computer will not be able to answer.
+Human brains are also not capable of answering questions related to their own specification, and even much simpler questions are simply to complex for us to answer.
+Such theorems simply prove that it is impossible to build a machine which will know everything, but do not place any "sub-human" limits on the level of intelligence that the machines may eventually achieve.

-AI programs based on an idea that "interesting" means "simple and allowing for many conclusions and associations", were used to simulate curiosity in mathematics.
-Robots based on very general values, such as "it is good to have experiences" were constructed and have spontaneously developed many interesting behaviors [3].
+AI programs based on an idea that "interesting" means "simple and allowing for many conclusions and associations", have already been used to simulate curiosity in mathematics.
+Robots based on very general values, such as "it is good to have experiences" have been constructed and have spontaneously developed many interesting behaviors [4].
 The main problem is to build and train systems that have sufficiently complex and rich internal representations that will allow them to do things interesting for humans.
 Are we capable of creating such systems?
 Is human mind able to understand itself?
 Building flying machines did not require understanding of all the details of bird's aerodynamics and constructing thinking machines is not different.
-General principles are understood now sufficiently well and each generation of new computers and software provide the tools allowing to design better systems in a bootstrapping process.
+General principles are understood now sufficiently well and each generation of new computers and software provides the tools allowing to design better systems in a bootstrapping process.
 We are now at the point of making this process automatic using ideas based on natural evolution.
 In this way the evolution of intelligent machines may recapitulate the evolution of humans but it will happen millions of times faster.